tamalchowdhury/periodic-table/README.md

 ## Running it on your computer

 You will need Node.js installed on your computer.
-To setup a local development environment with Node and Git bash [Follow this tutorial](https://tamalweb.com/setup-local-dev-environment)
+Follow this tutorial to [setup a local development environment with Node and Git bash](https://tamalweb.com/setup-local-dev-environment)

 ### Clone the repository into your computer